ilan274/ilan274/README.md

 :hammer_and_pick:	At the moment my focus is building REST API with NodeJS & ExpressJS<br/>
 :seedling: Learning Dart & Flutter for a side project (:shushing_face:)<br/>
 :man_student: Studying Computer Science at Paulista University (São Paulo/Brazil)<br/>
-:thinking: Descovering new technologies on a daily basis<br/>
+:thinking: Discovering new technologies on a daily basis<br/>

 ------------